Parking in London

 park-up.com gives details of pay-and-display parking.

-We can’t stress this enough….wherever you park, pay very close attention to the signs indicating when you’re allowed to park.
-If you’re late returning to your car there’s a £80–£120 fine.
-Traffic wardens are everywhere.
+Wherever you park, pay very close attention to the signs indicating when you’re allowed to park.
+If you’re late returning to your car there could be an £80–£120 fine.
 If you park illegally, you risk having your car towed away AND a £250 fee to retrieve it.
 Call the TRACE service on 0207 747 7474 if your car is missing.

 Tube station car parks

-Some of the cheapest places to park are at an underground station car park outside central London (zone 1).
-The car parks cost less than privately run car parks and as you’re next to a tube station, it’s easy to continue your journey into central London.
+Some of the best places to park are at underground station car parks outside central London (zone 1).
+The car parks are usually cheaper than privately run car parks and as you’re next to a tube station, it’s easy to continue your journey into central London.
+You’ll also avoid paying the Congestion Charge.

 Private & council car parks

-As a general rule, council run car parks are cheaper than private car parks.
-Take a look at the central London Councils’ websites for more detailed information.
+Some council run car parks are cheaper than private car parks.
+See the central London Councils’ websites for more detailed information about parking in their areas.

-- Westminster council car parks (for Victoria, Paddington)
+- Westminster council car parks (for the West End, Victoria, Mayfair, Paddington, Westminster)

 - City of London council car parks (for the City of London area)

-- Camden council car parks (for Bloomsbury, Kings Cross & Euston)
+- Camden council car parks (for Bloomsbury, Kings Cross and Euston)

-- Kensington & Chelsea council car parks (for Kensington & Earl’s Court)
+- Kensington & Chelsea council car parks (for Kensington, Chelsea and Earl’s Court)

 - Southwark council car parks (for the South Bank area)